When School Gave My Daughter Anxiety Attacks

 Lee had done the right thing by self-advocating, but I thought I knew where the teacher was coming from, too.
 I’d been a high school teacher with nearly 40 kids in a class, and I heard all kinds of excuses when students couldn’t complete work: “I’m too tired from last night’s soccer practice” or “I need more time to think” or “I have a headache.”
 What sounded like a dismissal of Lee’s feelings could be, instead, the teacher jumping to a conclusion that Lee was making an excuse.

-As the mother of a child with ADHD and learning disabilities, I also knew when I heard a cry for help.
+As the mother of a child with attention deficit disorder (ADHD or ADD) and learning disabilities, I also knew when I heard a cry for help.
 The fact that Lee couldn’t do all of her classwork, and that it was giving her anxiety attacks, was an honest explanation, not an excuse.
 Mr. Peters needed more explanation, this time from me.
 Lee’s anxiety was getting worse in his class, and I was getting worried.

 I’d gone to a conference and learned that girls with ADHD and anxiety or depression are much more likely to be overlooked in the classroom because they exhibit symptoms in a different way.
 Unlike boys who also had ADHD, the girls suffered silently, their self-esteem sinking as they fell through the cracks.
 No wonder Lee’s teachers insisted self-advocacy was top priority in tenth grade.
 And it made my blood chill to hear that girls were also at a higher risk for self-injurious behavior, eating disorders, and suicide attempts.